samsarahq/functions-examples/basic/access-bundle-content/README.md

 ---

 If you need to access files added to the bundle zip and can't put them in the persistent storage, use this template.

+### Event Parameters

+This function does not require any event parameters.

+### Secrets

+This function does not require any secrets.